Novel excerpt: From a work in progress…

-Turning to look outside, I saw something strange about the next building…Edwardian architecture in red brick…Rangoon….Shit!…I’m back in Rangoon.
-How did I get here?
-Struggling to recall my last conscious moments, my mind kept returning to a long trip toward the border with students.
-Then malaria, basic training, and…nothing.
-Within a few moments of regaining consciousness, I saw the room fill up with people.
+Within a few moments of regaining consciousness, I saw the room fill with people.
 A man in a white coat asked if I knew my own name.
-When I could not recall it he told me, but I did not recognize it.
-Others wearing white coats called me that name as well.
-Or “sir”, or “Captain.”
-So did the thirty or so other folks who visited my room over the next hour, each of them bearing food, Buddhist pendants, garlands of jasmine, or giant chunks of jade, which they made a big deal of presenting.
-Every one of these people was dressed in full Tatmadaw uniform.
-Then I noticed that the white-coated folks who had woken me up were addressing each other by rank.
-Uh oh: I’m in a military hospital.
+When I could not recall it, he spoke a name I didn’t recognize.
+Other white coats called me the same name and “sir.”
+Or “Captain.”
+Over the next hours various people came into my room, each bearing offerings of food, Buddhist pendants, garlands of jasmine, or giant chunks of jade, which they made a big deal of presenting.
+Everyone was dressed in full Tatmadaw uniform.
+It was only when I noticed that the white coats were addressing each other by rank that it dawned on me: I was in a military hospital.